Narcissus (mythology): Ovid

+Other versions

 A version of the myth by Conon, a contemporary of Ovid, has an even bloodier ending (Narrations, 24), relating how a young man named Ameinias fell in love with Narcissus, who had already spurned his suitors, all of whom were male.
 Although Ameinias was very persistent, Narcissus spurned him too and gave him a sword, which Ameinias used to kill himself at Narcissus's doorstep after praying to the gods to teach Narcissus a lesson for all the pain he provoked.
 Narcissus walked by a pool of water and decided to drink some.
 He saw his reflection, became entranced by it, his first and only love, and killed himself because he could not have his object of desire.
 Because of this tragedy, the Thespians came to honor and reverence Eros especially among the gods.

-A century later the travel writer Pausanias recorded a novel variant of the story, in which Narcissus falls in love with his twin sister rather than himself.

-In all versions, his body disappears and all that is left is a narcissus flower.
+The 2nd-century AD travel writer Pausanias describes two variants of the myth.
+The first is akin to that found in other sources: Narcissus become besotted with his reflection in a spring and dies.
+The latter is a rationalised version of the story, in which he develops a love for his twin sister.
+After her demise, Narcissus views his own image in the spring; he finds beauty in it, owing to its evocation of his sister's beauty.
+Pausanias writes that he considers the former version fantastical and the latter more credible.
+He also expresses that he belives the narcissus flower did not derive from Narcissus.

 Narcissus at the Spring by Jan Roos depicts Narcissus gazing at his own reflection.